paulf-999/airflow_templates/README.md

 To create an Airflow connection, add / change the entries listed in the Makefile recipe `create_airflow_connections`

-As well as containing a `Makefile` to script the install of a local Airflow instance, the `Makefile` shows the commands to script the creation of Airflow variables anc connections.
+As well as containing a `Makefile` to script the install of a local Airflow instance, the `Makefile` shows the commands to script the creation of Airflow variables and connections.

 ---